jtgober/playwright-service-generator/readme.md

 # Playwright Service Generator

-Generate strongly-typed **Playwright API service classes** from your OpenAPI specification.
+Generate **Playwright API service classes** from your OpenAPI specification.
-This package converts your API endpoints into clean, camelCase methods (removing `ApiV1` prefixes and other noise).
+This package converts your API endpoints into clean, camelCase methods.

 ## 🚀 Features